glycerine/uart/README.md

 ~~~

 The total bytes saved through prefix compression
-here was 725_221 bytes, less than 1% of the
-overall ART tree use.
-The summary here is that
+here was 12_628_922 bytes (12MB).
+Which is to say,
+the ART total of 101_813_560 bytes (97MB) would have
+been 12MB larger (about 12% larger)
+without the prefix compression.

+While your mileage may very because you have
+a alot of shared sub-strings in your key space
+(remember that ART will compress "prefixes"
+in the middle of a key as well as at the
+beginning), my take-home summary here
-I don't think the prefix compression feature
+is that I don't think the prefix
-of ART should be a deciding factor, and the
+compression feature of ART should be a big
-2x memory use should be weighed against the
+deciding factor.
+The 2x memory use must
+be weighed against the convenience and
-convenience and performance gained.
+performance gained.

-The ART maps are about 2x as fast as the red-black tree
+The ART maps are about 2-5x as fast as the red-black tree
-used in my measurements, so in a sense this is a straight
+used in my measurements (depending on the read/write mix),
+so in a sense this is a straight time-for-space
-time-for-space trade-off: twice as fast for twice
-the memory use.
+trade-off: twice as fast for twice the memory use.

 ## Benchmarks